stoicangelo/ssi-demo-dy/README.md

 # Project Name: ACA-Py Integrated Presentation Management System

 ## Overview
-This project implements a robust and modular system to handle presentation exchange and verification using the Aries Cloud Agent (ACA-Py).
-It supports advanced configurations for digital identity management, including custom attributes, predicates, and streamlined Docker-based deployment.
+This demoo purpose project implements a clinical and overview system to handle issuance presentation exchange and verification using the Aries Cloud Agent (ACA-Py).
+It supports vanilla configurations for digital identity management, including custom attributes, predicates, and  lineaer Docker-based deployment, assuming the Holder cloud Aget as an edge agent

-The repository includes multiple services to manage different aspects of the system, from credential issuance to proof verification, designed to work seamlessly with the ACA-Py framework.
+The repository includes a basic custom controller api services to manage different aspects of the system, from credential issuance to proof verification, designed to work with the just an ACAPy running aries agent.
+ACA-Py framework.

 ---